Director, Virginia Water Resources Research Center

 Liz Sharp is a research assistant and lab technician with the Water Center.
 Her responsibilities include Water Degree planning and assistance, website development, benthic macroinvertebrate identification and counts, and lab and field work.
 Ms. Sharp holds a B.S. in Forest Resource Management and a M.S. in Forestry, with a specialization in Forest Soils and Hydrology, from Virginia Tech.

-Megan recently earned a Bachelor’s of Science degree in Biological Sciences with a double minor in Entomology and Medicine in Society.
-She plans to pursue a career in osteopathic family medicine.
-She is currently taking a gap year in order to work, do research, shadow some physicians, and study for the MCAT.
+Megan earned a Bachelor’s of Science degree in Biological Sciences with a double minor in Entomology and Medicine in Society.
+She is currently taking time in order to work and do research.

 Recent Graduates and Former Research Group Members